Martin A. Couney: Apprenticeship and early career

-Despite the many unknowns of Couney's life, it is widely accepted that he was an apprentice under Budin in Paris, an established obstetrician, known as the founder of modern perinatal medicine.
+Despite the many unknowns of Couney's life, it is widely accepted that he was an apprentice in Paris under Pierre-Constant Budin, an established obstetrician known as the founder of modern perinatal medicine.
 In 1896, Couney entered his first exhibition as Budin's intermediary to exhibit Budin's Kinderbrutanstalt, or 'child hatchery', to spectators at Berlin's Great Industrial Exposition.
 The exhibit was a success and in 1897, Couney was invited by exposition promoter Samuel Schenkein to host an exhibit at the Diamond Jubilee Celebration for Queen Victoria in London to present his first infant incubator show.

 Following the European success of Couney's displays and a move to the United States, Couney held the American debut of his incubator show at the Trans-Mississippi Exposition in Omaha.
-Couney then began showcasing his Incubator shows in fairgrounds across the US, including the World's Fair in Buffalo, New York in 1901.
+Couney then began showcasing his Incubator shows in fairgrounds across the US, including the Pan-American Exposition in Buffalo, New York in 1901.

-Incubator Evolution
+Incubator evolution

 Originally, incubators were used by poultry farmers to hatch chicken eggs, with the original design being little more than a heated, enclosed box.
 Stéphane Tarnier, a prominent French obstetrician in the nineteenth century, has been widely recognised as the first to implement incubators in the care of human infants.
 At the time, his ideas were deemed unscientific.
 It was not until his assistant, Budin, exhibited the incubators at Berlin's World Fair that the incubators gained considerable attention.
 Couney's alleged apprenticeship under Budin allowed him the knowledge and ability to promote and spread the medical importance of these machines.

-The importance of the infant incubators was noted early on in Couney's career by medical journal The Lancet during the Diamond Jubilee in 1897.
+The importance of the infant incubators was noted early on in Couney's career by medical journal The Lancet during the Diamond Jubilee of Queen Victoria in 1897.
 The Lancet editors visiting the infant exhibit noted that while the use of the incubators had "not yet become general in England", they further claimed that "any successful attempt to improve the construction of incubators and to render this life-saving apparatus available to the general public must be welcomed."

-Each Incubator at Couney's Infantorium measured around 1.5m high, with steel walls, framework and a glass front.
-In order to fill the incubators with warm air, water boilers fed warm water into pipes that ran underneath where the babies rested and thermostats were placed inside the incubators to maintain and regulate temperatures.
+Each incubator at Couney's Infantorium measured around 1.5m high, with steel walls, framework and a glass front.
+In order to fill the incubators with warm air, water boilers fed warm water into pipes that ran underneath where the babies rested, and thermostats were placed inside the incubators to maintain and regulate temperatures.
 Couney was also concerned with the entrance of impurities into the air of the incubators.
 In order to filter out impurities in the air, the air fed into the pipes was first filtered through wool suspended in antiseptic, then again through dry wool.
 The air was then cycled out of the incubators, constantly refreshing the infant's air.